lucas-clemente/goldfish/README.md

 # Goldfish

-A personal wiki / notes blend inspired by Evernote and gollum, based on git.
+A bring-your-own-editor personal wiki / notes blend powered by markdown and git.

+Inspired by Evernote and gollum.

 ## Features